Everyday operations go mobile.

 Other custom apps like Bearing Calculator, Seal Select and DialSet are quick calculators that help SKF’s field teams diagnose a problem and easily pinpoint the right product for any situation.
 Even basic product literature comes to life on iOS with apps like PM Motors, which uses the camera on iPad and augmented reality to identify a motor, then present an overlay of the SKF parts it contains.

 Solving problems before they happen is a key concern for SKF sales and service teams.
 Custom apps allow engineers to monitor the health of a machine and act on the results.
 A custom app called Shaft Align reads data from Bluetooth sensors attached to a motor shaft to check that it’s turning in proper alignment.
 If not, the app generates step-by-step instructions in 3D to guide a technician through the process of manually aligning the motor.
 Then it checks the work and generates a report.

 DataCollect is a custom app used by SKF auditors to collect and analyse data about the performance of factory machinery.
 Auditors can input data or collect it from machinery over low-energy Bluetooth sensors.
 They can also use the camera and microphone on iPad to supplement reports with photos and voice notes.
 That data is then sent to the SKF cloud to be analysed.
 This audit process used to be manual and took as long as a month to complete.
 Now reports are delivered instantly.

 Work wonders with Apple.

-iPad, iPhone, and Mac are the most intuitive, engaging, and powerful tools for business.
-With innovative hardware, software, and services that deliver an amazing user experience, Apple empowers today’s modern workforce to do something truly great.
+iPad, iPhone and Mac are intuitive, engaging and powerful tools for business.
+With innovative hardware, software and services that deliver an amazing user experience, Apple empowers today’s modern workforce to do something truly great.